Esoterical/voron_canbus/mainboard_flashing.md

 ![image](https://github.com/Esoterical/voron_canbus/assets/124253477/1e9f0f7c-ada3-490b-bd62-bde25b67c362)

 You should see a "usb-katapult_..." device there.
+If you don't, then double-click the RESET button on your board and `ls /dev/serial/by-id` again.

 {: .stop }
 >